dachcom-digital/pimcore-formbuilder/docs/10_MailTemplates.md

 In some cases, you don't want to send specific fields via mail.
 For example, if you send a copy to the user.
 To do so, just define the `mail_ignore_fields` property in your email template.
 Add one or multiple (comma separated) fields as string.
 *Notice:* The field name needs be identical to the field name in your form configuration.

+## Conditional Logic
+It's also possible to change the email template identification based on different conditions.
+Read more about conditional logic [here](81_ConditionalLogic.md).